 When designing its cloud security environment, Google Cloud is closer to AWS than Azure, although its identity model has some similarities to Microsoft's role-based approach to identity security and the use of Active Directory.
 On the other hand, Google Cloud's design of bucket policies resembles AWS.
 So Google has embraced some of its competitors’ features, as well as some of the risks of those features.

 Google Cloud is known in the industry as "the builder's cloud."
-DevOps engineers like it a lot.
+DevOps (or even DevSecOps) engineers like it a lot.
 It has very good Kubernetes support — with a more secure implementation than any other cloud provider — and the machine learning services built into it are as good as you can get in this kind of model.